Louisville Dog Bite Lawyers Who Fight For You

 What To Do After Your Dog Bite Or Animal Attack Accident in Kentucky

 Report the attack immediately!
 Call 9-1-1.
 This will enable you to get medical attention if necessary and get the appropriate law and medical personnel to you as quickly as possible.
 You should also call the local Animal Control Office.
 They will investigate the attack, impound and quarantine the dog and bring any criminal charges if they are warranted.
 This could be a failure to control citation or even an assault under extreme circumstances.
-Kentucky law (KRS 258.065) requires a physician to report a dog bite to the local health department within 12 hours.
+Kentucky law (dog bite statute KRS 258.065) requires a physician to report a dog bite to the local health department within 12 hours.

 Speak with a dog bite lawyer in Louisville, KY before talking to the insurance company.
+If medical expenses, lost wages or emotional trauma are involved, an attorney can help you pursue the compensation you deserve.

 Get Help With Your Case Now!